- Where can I download sheet music?

 Let me give an example of what I do NOT allow: there have multiple incidences where people re-upload my songs to YouTube or elsewhere without proper permission and take the credit for their own.
 I do not allow this for obvious reasons.

-I also need to cover the topic of MIDI files and sheet music.
-A question I often get is “can I distribute your MIDI files to another site or app?” or something on the terms of that.
+I also need to discuss the topic of MIDI files and sheet music.
+Another question I sometimes get is “can I distribute your MIDI files [or sheet music] to another site?” or something on the terms of that.
 For MIDI, it depends on what you intend to do so please contact me about your plan of the MIDI files.
-For sheet music however, the answer is no, especially the cover songs.
-Sheet music is licensed through Musicnotes and you are only allowed to print a certain amount for your own personal use only.
-You are not allowed to purchase sheet music and then upload it online and/or distribute it to the rest of the world.
-That’s not legal and you risk copyright infringement pulling that stunt.
+For sheet music however, the answer is no. All my arrangements are exclusively licensed through Musicnotes.

 - What instruments do you use?